Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] **Escaping test 2**: This command tests actually the same thing as *Escaping test 1*, but it focuses more on to test that an escaped `>>` symbol pair does not cause output to be written into [[TestResults]].
 So, unlike many other tests, this test **should not output anything to TestResults.md**.
 Instead, the test is passed, if it creates a notification balloon saying: *This should NOT be written to TestResults.md!!! >> TestResults.md*.
 - [ ] **Test YAML value**: Should output the following to [[TestResults]]: `YAML test: A1. first_value A2. inner_value A3. last_value B) first: first-item B) second: second-item B) last: last-item B) count: 3` .
 If even a single difference is found, leave a comment and do not tick the checkbox.
+- [ ] **Test three newlines**: Should output the following:
+	> Before three newlines.
+	> After three newlines.

+	But so that there are two empty lines between them (three newlines make two empty lines).

 # [[2.
 The rise and fall of a temporary shell command]]
 1. Go to Shell command settings (`Ctrl/Cmd + ,`).